The solar park initiative (Park Słoneczny) in Kleszczów: Pioneering energy transition in Poland's largest coal region – Creative image: Xpert.Digital

 Solar parks instead of coal-fired power plants: Poland's smart answer to climate change

-Challenges of the energy transition in a coal-producing country
+Challenges of the energy transition in a coal-mining country

-Poland faces the enormous challenge of transforming its heavily coal-dependent energy system.
-As recently as 2023, approximately 57 percent of its electricity came from coal, but this share is steadily declining.
-The government under Prime Minister Donald Tusk has set an ambitious target of reducing CO2 emissions by 75 percent by 2030.
+Poland faces the enormous challenge of transforming its energy system, which is heavily dependent on coal.
+As recently as 2023, around 57 percent of its electricity came from coal, but this share is steadily declining.
+The government under Prime Minister Donald Tusk has set the ambitious goal of reducing CO2 emissions by 75 percent by 2030.

-Experts such as the Council for Energy Security and Climate are even calling for a complete phase-out of coal-fired power generation by 2035, earlier than Germany's 2038 phase-out date.
-This would mean that the Bełchatów power plant, which currently produces over 20 percent of Poland's electricity, would also have to be shut down in the next ten years.
+Experts such as the Council for Energy Security and Climate are even calling for a complete phase-out of coal-fired power generation by 2035, earlier than Germany's target date of 2038.
+This would mean that the Bełchatów power plant, which currently produces over 20 percent of Poland's electricity, would also have to be shut down within the next ten years.

-The transformation is being accelerated by economic realities: the average age of Polish coal-fired power plants is 37 years, many are inefficient, and break down more frequently.
-At the same time, the cost of hard coal production has risen to 824 zloty per ton, while the world market price is only around 110 euros.
+The transformation is being accelerated by economic realities: the average age of Polish coal-fired power plants is 37 years, many plants are inefficient and break down frequently.
+At the same time, the cost of extracting hard coal has risen to 824 zlotys per ton, while the world market price is only around 110 euros.

 Social aspects and jobs

-The structural change directly affects approximately 75,000 coal miners in Poland, whose jobs are at risk due to the energy transition.
-The Polish government is therefore planning nine billion zloty in subsidies for coal mining by 2025 to avoid social tensions and create time for the transition.
+The structural transformation directly affects approximately 75,000 miners in Poland, whose jobs are threatened by the energy transition.
+The Polish government is therefore planning subsidies of nine billion zlotys for coal mining in 2025 to avoid social tensions and allow time for the transition.

 The solar park project in Kleszczów demonstrates how this transition can succeed: New technologies create new jobs, even if these often require different qualifications.
-PGE has already opened a skills development center that trains workers for the new requirements of the energy industry.
+PGE has already opened a skills development center that qualifies workers for the new demands of the energy sector.

 Environmental and health aspects

-The health impacts of coal-fired power generation are particularly noticeable in the Bełchatów region.
-Medical experts confirm that air pollution from the power plant shortens life expectancy and increases the number of heart attacks and strokes.
-The particulate matter spreads over many kilometers, polluting a large region.
+The health effects of coal-fired power generation are particularly noticeable in the Bełchatów region.
+Medical professionals confirm that air pollution from the power plant reduces the life expectancy of people in the region and increases the number of heart attacks and strokes.
+The particulate matter spreads for many kilometers, affecting a large area.

 The solar park will help reduce these burdens.
 Every kilowatt-hour of solar power potentially replaces coal-fired power, thus avoiding CO2 emissions and other pollutants.
-With the projected annual production of 53 gigawatt-hours, significant emissions can be saved.
+With a projected annual production of 53 gigawatt-hours, significant amounts of emissions can be saved.

 Technological innovations and efficiency

 Modern solar parks like the one planned in Kleszczów rely on the latest developments in photovoltaic technology.
-These include bifacial modules that absorb light from both sides and thus achieve higher yields, as well as optimized inverter technology for maximum system efficiency.
+These include bifacial modules, which absorb light from both sides and thus achieve higher yields, as well as optimized inverter technology for maximum system efficiency.

-The choice of location takes into account not only the availability of suitable land, but also local sunshine conditions, grid connection, and soil conditions.
-In Poland, average solar radiation is around 1,000 to 1,200 kilowatt hours per square meter per year, which makes solar power generation quite economical.
+The choice of location takes into account not only the availability of suitable land, but also local sunshine conditions, grid access, and soil composition.
+In Poland, the average solar irradiance is around 1000 to 1200 kilowatt hours per square meter per year, which certainly allows for economically viable solar power generation.

-The integration of large-scale solar parks into the Polish power grid requires careful planning and appropriate grid infrastructure.
-Poland is therefore investing heavily in modernizing and expanding its transmission networks to cope with the fluctuating supply of renewable energy.
+Integrating large solar parks into the Polish electricity grid requires careful planning and appropriate grid infrastructure.
+Poland is therefore investing heavily in modernizing and expanding its transmission networks to manage the fluctuating feed-in of renewable energies.

-The Kleszczów site offers the advantage of an existing, high-performance grid connection via the Bełchatów power plant.
-This infrastructure can be partially used to feed solar power into the grid, saving costs and facilitating integration.
+The Kleszczów site offers the advantage of an existing high-performance grid connection via the Bełchatów power plant.
+This infrastructure can be partially used for feeding in solar power, which saves costs and facilitates integration.

 International classification and comparison

-With a capacity of 50 megawatts, the planned solar park is one of the larger facilities in Poland, but is still significantly smaller than the world's largest solar parks, which have 2,000 to 2,200 megawatts.
-In Germany, the size corresponds roughly to medium-sized to large-scale ground-mounted plants, such as those supported by the Renewable Energy Sources Act.
+With a capacity of 50 megawatts, the planned solar park is among the larger installations in Poland, but still significantly smaller than the world's largest solar parks, which have capacities of 2,000 to 2,200 megawatts.
+In Germany, its size is roughly equivalent to medium to large ground-mounted solar parks, such as those subsidized under the Renewable Energy Sources Act.

-In a European comparison, the project demonstrates how even traditional coal-producing countries can achieve the transition to renewable energies.
-Similar transformation projects are underway in the German Lusatia region, where large solar parks are being built on former open-cast lignite mining sites.
+In a European comparison, the project demonstrates how even traditional coal-mining countries can successfully transition to renewable energies.
+Similar transformation projects exist in the German Lusatia region, where large solar parks are being built on former open-cast lignite mining sites.

-The original plans called for commissioning by the end of 2022.
-According to current information, completion is now expected in 2026, which corresponds to typical development times for solar projects of this size.
-The delay may be due to the complexity of the joint venture model, permitting procedures, or supply chain difficulties.
+Original plans called for commissioning by the end of 2022.
+According to current information, completion is now expected in 2026, which is in line with typical development times for solar projects of this size.
+The delay may be due to the complexity of the joint venture model, permitting processes, or supply chain difficulties.

 Construction is expected to begin in 2025, once all necessary permits have been obtained and financing is secured.
-The construction period for a 50-megawatt solar farm is typically six to twelve months, depending on soil conditions and weather.
+The construction time for a 50-megawatt solar park typically ranges from six to twelve months, depending on soil conditions and weather.

 Economic impact on the region

-The solar park will not only create jobs during the construction phase but also provide long-term economic stimulus for the region.
-Local suppliers and service providers will benefit from the contracts, and the municipality will receive permanent additional income.
+The solar park will not only create jobs during the construction phase, but will also provide long-term economic impetus for the region.
+Local suppliers and service providers will benefit from the contracts, and the community will receive ongoing additional revenue.

-PGE has pledged to give preference to local companies whenever possible when awarding contracts.
-This is in line with the company's strategy of strengthening regional value creation and increasing acceptance of energy projects through "local content."
+PGE has pledged to give preference to local companies when awarding contracts, wherever possible.
+This aligns with the group's strategy of strengthening regional value creation and increasing acceptance of energy projects through "local content".

 Solar parks as a model for the future: Poland's strategic energy transition

 The solar park in Kleszczów is just the beginning of a comprehensive transformation of the region.
-PGE plans to build a comprehensive portfolio of renewable energy projects, including wind farms and energy storage.
-The entire group aims to become climate-neutral by 2035 and will invest PLN 235 billion in the transformation of the energy system.
+PGE plans further renewable energy projects, including wind farms and energy storage facilities, to build a complete portfolio.
+By 2035, the entire group aims to be carbon neutral and invest 235 billion zlotys in the transformation of the energy system.

-The joint venture model could set a precedent and be applied in other regions of Poland.
+The joint venture model could serve as a model and be implemented in other regions of Poland.
 The equal partnership between energy companies and municipalities can increase local acceptance of energy projects and ensure fair participation in the profits.

-The success of the project will be measured not only by its technical implementation and economic performance, but also by how well it succeeds in involving the affected people and communities in the transformation process and creating new perspectives for the post-coal era.
-In this sense, the Kleszczów Solar Park is more than just another photovoltaic plant—it is a symbol of Poland's transition toward a sustainable energy future.
+The project's success will be measured not only by its technical implementation and economic performance, but also by how well it succeeds in involving the affected people and communities in the transformation process and creating new perspectives for the post-coal era.
+In this sense, the Kleszczów solar park is more than just another photovoltaic plant – it is a symbol of Poland's transition to a sustainable energy future.

-Look, this little detail saves up to 40% installation time and costs up to 30% less.
-It's from the USA and patented.
+Look, this little detail saves up to 40% installation time and reduces costs by up to 30%.
+It comes from the USA and is patented.

-Your partner for business development in the field of photovoltaics and construction
+Your partner for business development in the fields of photovoltaics and construction

-From industrial roof PV to solar parks to larger solar parking spaces
+From industrial rooftop PV to solar parks and larger solar parking lots

 ☑️ Our business language is English or German